Mykolaiv Oblast: Ethnicity, language and citizenship

 The oblast has a multi-ethnic composition; people of more than 100 ethnicities (national groups) live in the oblast.
-The most common language in the oblast is Ukrainian; the second most common language is Russian.
-In the city of Mykolaiv the most common language is Russian.
+As of 2001, Ukrainian was the most common native language in the oblast, while Russian was the second most common.
+In the city of Mykolaiv, the most common native language was Russian.

 At the time of the 2001 census, the oblast had 1,269,900 permanent residents.
 Of these: